 The Scottish Highlands, Scotland

-The Scottish Highlands will make you weak at the knees in any season, but in May they really floor you.
 Untamed and romantic, The Highlands are a special spot.
-Grand country estates and boutique farmhouses – we’re fans of Killiehuntly – add to the region’s appeal.
+Country estates and boutique farmhouses – we’re fans of Killiehuntly – add to the region’s appeal.
 Whisky distilleries are (almost) as commonplace as lochs and valleys, so its best to alternate days as designated driver.
-After stomping ground all weekend long, spend a night on the Caledonian Sleeper train and wake up in imposing Inverness – the final stop on your Highland fling.
+The Scottish Highlands will make you weak at the knees in any season, but in May they really floor you.

 Devon is delightful – just consider its glorious north coast.
-A classic option for a British beach holiday, the county is brimming with coastal trails, charming fishing villages, and sandy beaches to explore and enjoy.
-Adventurists will be keen to make the most of the north coast – a mecca for serious surfers – and the area’s new cycle paths, such as the Exe Trail and Drake’s Way.
-Maximise your time with a mishmash itinerary that encompasses the seaside towns of Salcombe and the increasingly cosmopolitan Plymouth.
+A classic option for a British beach holiday, the county is brimming with coastal trails, charming fishing villages, and umpteen beaches to explore and enjoy.
+Adventurists will be keen to make the most of the waters – Devon is a go-to for serious surfers – and the area’s cycle paths.
+Maximise your time with a mishmash itinerary that encompasses the sweet seaside towns of Salcombe and the increasingly polished Plymouth.
 Trust us – it’s Devon on earth.
 (Sorry.)

 Otherworldly volcanic craters, thermal lagoons, and lush waterfalls – yep, you’re in Reykjavik.
 June is peak season for majestic animal sightings – be they blue whales or grizzly bears – so mark your calendars if this presents particular appeal.
 The stark beauty of the Icelandic wilderness is captivating all year round, its changing terrain catering to an array of explorers – from divers to extremist hikers.
 Make Sandhotel your city base for exploring the hinterland.

-With artistic traditions, Galway city has a bohemian vibe to it.
-The streets resound with excited chatter come evening, and Irish pubs blare live music.
-In the daytime, wander through Ireland’s most scenic city, stopping off in the old town to see the medieval city walls – the Spanish Arch on the banks of River Corrib is an impacting sight.
-The harbour town, as you might expect, is known for its super-fresh seafood.
+By night, the streets of Galway city resound with live ceol and endless chatter.
+By day, it’s a more scenic affair – roam about the old town to see the medieval city walls or head a little further out to take in Silverstrand Beach.
+Still, the harbour town’s main draw is, as you might expect, its super-fresh seafood (and other moreish fare).
 A leader in west-coast produce, its local, organic fare and farm-to-fork restaurants will leave you hankering for the city long after departure.
 Though June is deemed the driest month to plan a visit, rain is often nearer than you’d hope – so pack a raincoat, just to be on the safe side.

 As the largest of the Cyclades, Naxos is hardly a hidden gem.
 Plant yourself here for the month of July and happy holidayer you shall be.
-This Grecian island operates at a drowsy pace (a mode of living enhanced once you’ve tried ‘kitron’, the local citron liqueur).
+This Grecian island operates at a languid tempo (a mode of living altered once you’ve tried ‘kitron’, a traditional citron liqueur produced in Naxos).
 Go-slow is really the only speed here – a mode confirmed by the west coast many powdery stretches dotted with beach bars.
 Beaches further south have a wilder feel – try your hand at windsurfing or kitesurfing if you’ve made your way to the small coastal village of Mikri Vigla.
-Despite your fondness for the seaside, don’t overlook the island’s higher terrain, which is home to memorable mountain village tavernas.
+Despite your fondness for the seaside, don’t overlook the island’s higher terrain, which is home to memorable mountainside tavernas.

 Stockholm is the Scandi capital of cool.
 Catering to a variety of travellers – whether your point of focus is shopping, eating well, or lapping up design inspiration –, the city’s 14 islands will leave you spoilt for choice.
 A seasonal city, it’s best to visit in either the summer or winter.
 We’d opt for the former, when the terraces of the city come alive.
 Roam the cobbled streets populated with edgy gastro bars and Michelin-starred eateries to a soundtrack of electronic, pop, rock, and hip hop.
 The long nights bring an endless party vibe; expect bars and cafés to stay open until the early hours.